CONSERVATION & MOLECULAR ECOLOGY

 0 Comments

 Over the past couple of years, a lot of things have changed.
-Some of those changes have brought improvements to the way we share the software and data that we generate in the lab, necessitated in part by the growing popularity of our work to a point that we recognized a substantial benefit to enhancing our commitment to easy access and open-source principles.
+Some changes have improved how we share the software and data that we generate in the lab, necessitated in part by the growing popularity of our work.
+We recognized a substantial benefit to enhancing our commitment to providing easy access and open-source principles and therefore made it easier to find and access our most in-demand repositories across a variety of platforms that include GitHub, Zenodo, NCBI, BOLD, etc. You can now easily find links with descriptions from our main Software & Data landing page.
+Check it out!

 Software & Data